MCP Is Great for Tools. Terrible for Agents.

 TL;DR

 - MCP is JSON-RPC 2.0 over stdio.
 Your plugin is a child process that Claude Code pipes JSON to.
-Simple, isolated, language-agnostic.
+Simple, isolated, and language-agnostic.

 - Claude Code’s slash commands are non-deterministic.
 A markdown file instructs the LLM to call your tool.
 The dispatch goes through model reasoning.
 It works.
 Usually.